Eccodyne/Plant-Watering-System/README.md

 - Individual watering schedules for each weekday (Monday to Sunday)
 - Customizable watering duration for each pump
 - Saves all settings to the EEPROM of the ESP32 board
-- Uses DS3231 RTC real time clock module to keep time/date even when device is disconnected from power
+- Uses DS3231 RTC module to keep time/date even when device is disconnected from power
 - Easy navigation and configuraton via rotary encoder with push button (to enter menus and make settings) and secondary push button (to return from menus)
 - Automatic screen dimming (idle timer can be configured)